SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 ## Stitching

 The stitching functionality makes it easier to work with a `DomInstance`.
-With this, There will be no need to use the helper each time and retrieve the linked objects using an ID filter.
+With this, there is no need to use the helper each time and retrieve the linked objects using an ID filter.
 When a `DomInstance` is stitched, it is possible to:

 - Retrieve the full `DomDefinition` object that the `DomInstance` is linked to, by calling `GetDomDefinition()` on the instance.
 - Retrieve the full `SectionDefinition` object that a `Section` is linked to, by calling `GetSectionDefinition()` on the `Section`
 - Retrieve the full `FieldDescriptor` object that a `FieldValue` is linked to, by calling `GetFieldDescriptor()` on the `FieldValue`.

 > [!NOTE]
-> When an item is not stitched, and one of the above mentioned get methods is called (e.g. GetDomDefinition), an exception will be thrown.
+> When an item is not stitched, and one of the above-mentioned get methods is called (e.g. GetDomDefinition), an exception will be thrown.

 There are two ways to stitch DOM instances:

-- `DomHelper.StitchDomInstances(List<DomInstance> domInstances)`: This will stitch the given list of DomInstances by retrieving all objects from server using the SLNet callback on the helper.
+- `DomHelper.StitchDomInstances(List<DomInstance> domInstances)`: This will stitch the given list of `DomInstances` by retrieving all objects from the server using the SLNet callback on the helper.

-- `DomHelper.StitchDomInstances(List<DomInstance> domInstances, List<SectionDefinition> existingSectionDefinitions, List<DomDefinition> existingDomDefinitions)`: This will stitch the given list of DomInstances by trying to retrieve the other objects from the given lists.
-This is a more efficient option when you would already have all necessary objects.
+- `DomHelper.StitchDomInstances(List<DomInstance> domInstances, List<SectionDefinition> existingSectionDefinitions, List<DomDefinition> existingDomDefinitions)`: This will stitch the given list of `DomInstances` by trying to retrieve the other objects from the given lists.
+This is a more efficient option when you already have all necessary objects.

 > [!NOTE]
 > If stitching is used and an object cannot be found, a null value will be assigned to the related property.
 The `DomInstance` will still be marked as stitched.
-This way, when that property is retrieved, you can know it is no longer available.
+This way, when that property is retrieved, you can know it is not available.
 >
 > For example: If the second of the two methods above is used, but the provided `existingDomDefinitions` list is empty, the stitching logic will not be able to find the `DomDefinition` object linked to the instance.
 When you try to retrieve the `DomDefinition` using the `DomInstance.GetDomDefinition()` method, "null" will be returned.